Vision Zero: Speed limits reduced at 9 of the most dangerous streets in NYC

 The following areas will have speed limits reduced from 30 mph to 25:

-The speed limit on Rockaway Boulevard in Queens will also drop 5 mph, from 40 to 35.
+The speed limit on Rockaway Boulevard in Queens from 150th Avenue to 3rd Street will also drop 5 mph, from 40 to 35.

+All of the speed limits will go into effect as DOT posts new speed-limit signage over the next four to six weeks.
+Speed cameras located along any of these streets will be reprogrammed and will only issue warnings for the first 60 days after new signage is posted.

 Related: 19-year-old bicyclist fatally struck by MTA bus on Upper East Side